elijahmuraoka/testimony/testimony.md

 ## How did he change my life? + Personal Prayer

--   In reality, my life didn't start changing once I had fully accepted Christ.
-It started changing once I finally began to understand Him.
+-   In reality, my life didn't start changing once I had fully believed in Christ.
+It started changing once I finally began to understand and trust Him.
 -   I have opened my eyes to so many broken areas of my life and started addressing each of them one by one.
--   I am in no way perfect.
+-   I am nowhere near perfect.
 -   I am still fighting against temptation and evil everyday -- pride, lust, anger, laziness, etc.
--   I recognize that I am a sinner.
+-   I recognize that I am a sinner and deserve death.

+-   But more importantly, I recognize that Jesus Christ has paid this price for me on the cross.
+-   And there is no amount of "good deeds" which I could do in this life to earn a ticket into heaven, but only through my decision to follow Christ and His boundless grace by which I am saved.
--   But more importantly, I recognize that I am a child of God and he still loves me no matter what.
+-   I am a child of God and he loves me unconditionally.
+As such, it is my duty to love God, and love others so that they too may receive this gift of salvation.

 <br>